Learn how to deter skunks from your home with seven simple but reliable steps and tricks!

 - After the skunk is inside, put the lid on the garbage can.
 Put it in your truck and carry the skunk away to a wooded area.

-- Release by tying (or clamping) a twenty foot or longer cord to the lid handle.
-This will allow you to take off the lid and letting the skunk make its own way back into nature without danger of getting sprayed.
+- Release by tying (or clamping) a twenty-foot or longer cord to the lid handle.
+This will allow you to take off the lid and let the skunk make its own way back into nature without danger of getting sprayed.

 To learn more about how to deter skunks, watch this video from Helpful DIY's channel:

 Be sure to follow the abovementioned steps to successfully deter skunks from your home.